act-auth/act-auth/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [[1]](#x.1.).

 ## 2.2.
-Object-Oriented Augmented Backus-Naur Form
+Augmented Backus-Naur Form for Objects

-All of the syntax and mechanisms specified in this document are described in both prose and an object-oriented _Augmented Backus-Naur Form_ (_ABNF_) that defined by RFC 2234 [[2]](#x.2.) unless stated otherwise.
+All of the syntax and mechanisms specified in this document are described in both prose and the Augmented Backus-Naur Form for Objects (OABNF) based on Augmented Backus-Naur Form (ABNF) that defined by RFC 2234 [[2]](#x.2.) unless stated otherwise.
 Implementers will need to be familiar with the notation in order to understand this specification.
-The object-oriented ABNF includes the following constructs:
+The OABNF includes the following constructs:

 ```
 name = definition